Optometric Residency Program

 Benefits: Health Insurance; malpractice insurance for our office only; two business weeks paid vacation; one week paid leave for academic conferences; six paid holidays.

-Prerequisites: O.D. degree from an optometry school accredited by the Accreditation Council on Optometric Education; Letter of intent; Curriculum Vitae; Official optometry school transcript; Three letters of recommendation from clinical faculty; Copy of NBEO transcript.
-Interview is required.
+Prior to matriculation, applicants must have attained the Doctor of Optometry (O.D.) degree from a school or college accredited by the Accreditation Council on Optometric Education; Letter of Intent; Curriculum Vitae; Official Optometry School transcript; Interview is required.